mindspore-ai/mindspore/model_zoo/official/cv/xception/README.md

 # [Environment Requirements](#contents)

-- Hardware（Ascend）
+- Hardware（Ascend/GPU）
-    - Prepare hardware environment with Ascend.
+    - Prepare hardware environment with Ascend, GPU or CPU processor.
+If you want to try Ascend  , please send the [application form](https://obs-9be7.obs.cn-east-2.myhuaweicloud.com/file/other/Ascend%20Model%20Zoo%E4%BD%93%E9%AA%8C%E8%B5%84%E6%BA%90%E7%94%B3%E8%AF%B7%E8%A1%A8.docx) to ascend@huawei.com.
+Once approved, you can get the resources.
 - Framework
     - [MindSpore](https://www.mindspore.cn/install/en)
 - For more information, please check the resources below：